ollielo/cinema_projectmanagement/design/2020/image_proposal/readme.md

 | Extension | `.cis` |
 | Authors | David H. Rogers, John Patchet, Ethan Stam, Dave DeMarle, Sebastian Jourdain, Jonas Lucasczyk |

 Cinema creates image-based data that is useful within Cinema but also to a wider set of applications.
 The format is discussed in <sup>[1]</sup>.
-The purpose of this specification is to standardize this data type and enable use in other applications.
+The purpose of this specification is to:

-The specification shall:
+1. Completely describe this data type,

-1. Capture the requirements for the data type, and use cases
+2. Standardize its storage, and
-1. Describe a detailed storage specification for this data
+3. Enable its use by any **producer** or **consumer**.

 <table>
 <tr>